keisuke-uemura/Gruen-zone-BMD/README.md

 # Gruen-zone-BMD

-All scripts will be after the paper is accepted.
+All scripts will be uploaded after the paper is accepted and published.